Investor Bulletin: Performance Claims

 Considering what factors are included in a presentation of performance calculations—and what factors are not—may help you use performance information to make a more informed investment decision.

-- Fees.
-You will likely pay certain fees related to your investment.
-Fees reduce investment returns, so you should always consider what fees are included in the performance calculations.
-If fees are not included in the performance calculations, information disclosing what fees were excluded and how the excluded fees would have affected performance should be presented.
-For more information about fees and expenses, see Investor Bulletin: How Fees and Expenses Impact Your Investment Portfolio.
+Fees and expenses.
+You will likely pay certain fees and expenses related to your investment.
+Fees and expenses reduce investment returns, so you should always consider what fees and expenses are included in the performance calculations.
+If fees and expenses are not included in the performance calculations, you should ask what fees and expenses were excluded and how they would have affected performance.
+For more information about fees and expenses, see Updated Investor Bulletin: How Fees and Expenses Affect Your Investment Portfolio.

 - Methodology.
-A presentation should describe its process for calculating performance.
+You should look for a description of the process for calculating performance.
 Factors such as how a performance calculation accounts for dividends and its assumptions about taxes and market and economic conditions are important to understanding performance calculations.

 How reliable is a performance claim?